metomi/rose/sphinx/glossary.rst

              [[task]]
                  inherit = FAMILY

-      A task can inherit from multiple families by writing a coma separated list e.g:
+      A task can inherit from multiple families by writing a comma separated list e.g:

       .. code-block:: cylc